Daniil193/ner_training_on_transformers/README.md

 ### Prepare data

-- For fine-tuning model we need data splitted on train and valid part, as mentioned in <data/1_raw> folder:
+- For fine-tuning model we need data splitted on train and valid part, as mentioned in <data/1_raw> folder, where:
 ```
-Where
 _sentences.txt - input raw data
 _labels.txt - labels for input raw data
 ```